Special Transportation for Seniors and People with Disabilities (Paratransit)

 Measure B 2000 funds city programs and "gap" programs to close gaps in services for this population.
 City programs continue to be essential in the mobility of seniors and disabled populations, as they tailor services to local needs and serve seniors who may not meet ADA eligibility requirements.

-Alameda County's Paratransit Advisory and Planning Committee (PAPCO) reviews and makes recommendations to the Alameda CTC Board and co-hosts an annual mobility workshop.
-Read the 2013 Mobility Workshop Newsletter.
+Alameda County's Paratransit Advisory and Planning Committee (PAPCO) reviews and makes reccomendations to the Alameda CTC Board and co-hosts an annual Mobility Workshop.